We decided to make a special present for our teachers at school. One of the teachers really loved alligators.

 So we set out to make one out of wood.
 First we cut the wood into the rough shape of the toy.

-Next drilled the wood that we cut.
-We cut lots of little pieces so the tail could move and each needed a hole drilled.
+Next, We drilled the wood that we cut.
+We cut lots of little pieces so the tail could move.
+We also drilled a small hole in the center of each small piece.Planing the wood for a toy wooden alligator

 To smooth the edges we used a wood plane.
 Then we sanded each piece with fine grain sandpaper.
 For the details on the head we made rough cuts using an alligator saw then sanded repeated to get the shape we wanted.